 Ashley Rae (left) with a rainbow trout, and Steve Lukacic (right) with a brook trout

-Steve has an exclusive partnership in place with Truss Foodworks Smokehouse where his ice fishing guests can pre-arrange to have their morning catches cooked for lunch or smoked for pick-up at the end of the day.
+Steve has an exclusive partnership in place with Boshkung Smokehouse where his ice fishing guests can pre-arrange to have their morning catches cooked for lunch or smoked for pick-up at the end of the day.
 We decided to keep a smaller rainbow trout and brook trout for a meal.
 Lunch was incredibly tasty and definitely hit the spot!

 Fried brook trout tacos with fresh veggies and cilantro lime crema